 Streamlining US Aquaculture

 As if President Trump’s EO wasn’t complicated enough, here comes aquaculture as the document’s premier subject.
 To make things simple, think of aquaculture as divided into finfish and non-finfish aquaculture.
-Finfish aquaculture has serious drawbacks and implications for wild fish populations and marine environments; whereas non-finfish aquaculture, generally, improves water quality and provides marine species with habitat.
+Finfish aquaculture has serious drawbacks and implications for wild fish populations and marine environments; whereas non-finfish aquaculture, generally, improves water quality and provides quality aquatic habitat.

 The EO calls for “Removing Barriers to Aquaculture Permitting,” identifying “Aquaculture Opportunity Areas,” “Improving Regulatory Transparency for Aquaculture,” and “Updating the National Aquaculture Development Plan.”
 Simply put, there is a need for aquaculture in today’s world.
 Global populations are growing and, therefore, outpacing wild supplies of protein-rich seafood.
 So, offsetting that demand with aquaculture seems like a rational option.
-As alluded to, there are serious drawbacks to finfish aquaculture, which is why stringent regulations and environmental reviews are so important.
-There are several examples of catastrophic failures at finfish aquaculture operations, which had devastating effects for the respective ecosystems.
-Yes, aquaculture will be needed to feed America and the world, but it must be implemented responsibly and under strict regulatory-regimes; this EO, unfortunately, seeks to streamline aquaculture projects and limit environmental reviews.
+As alluded to, however, there are serious drawbacks to finfish aquaculture, which is why stringent regulations and environmental reviews are so important.
+There are several examples of catastrophic failures at finfish aquaculture operations that had devastating effects for the respective ecosystems.
+Yes, aquaculture will be needed to feed America and the world, but it must be implemented responsibly and under strict regulatory-regimes.
+This EO, unfortunately, seeks to streamline aquaculture projects and limit environmental reviews.

 The American Saltwater Guides Association highlighted one of the most pressing concerns regarding finfish aquaculture: “First and foremost, we can not increase harvest of baitfish to feed large aquaculture operations.
 That would undermine the keystone of the ecosystem and have long lasting impacts on wild populations of fish.”